k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04a_agentic_flow_agents.md

 The LLM is tasked with generating a step-by-step execution plan using several resources:

-1. **Sample Plans:** JSON files (e.g., `Banking_plans.json`) containing pre-built templates showing the LLM how to combine tools to accomplish similar objectives.
-2. **Tools List:** A full list of available Broadway flows, along with descriptions and remarks added to input parameters.
+1. **Tools and Agent List:** A list of available and relevant (by tags) Broadway flows, along with descriptions and remarks added to input parameters.
 The LLM uses these descriptions to choose the right tool and determine the required inputs.
-Tools can be also subagents.
+Relevant subagents (by tag) are also providers.
+2. **Sample Plans** (Optional): JSON files (e.g., `Banking_plans.json`) containing pre-built templates showing the LLM how to combine tools to accomplish similar objectives.
-3. **Corporate Procedures:** Documents indexed in the vector repository that define business rules or step-by-step instructions (e.g., verification criteria for credit limit reduction).
+3. **Corporate Procedures** (Optional): Documents indexed in the vector repository that define business rules or step-by-step instructions (e.g., verification criteria for credit limit reduction).

 Once the plan steps are prepared, it executes them step-by-step.